 Humanitarian GBV & Protection Intervention for Congolese Refugees in Kyangwali Settlement

 Since January 1st 2018, 46,124 Congolese refugees have entered Uganda, 27,349 of whom have settled in Kyangwali settlement in Hoima District.
 Current arrivals represent 77% of UNHCR’s Refugee Response Plan for 2018, and more refugees are expected in the next weeks and months.
 There is an urgent and increasingly growing need to scale up responses, especially protection and gender-based violence (GBV) interventions.
-This intervention, “Humanitarian GBV & Protection Intervention for Congolese Refugees in Kyangwali Settlement” is addressing key GBV and protection needs of refugees and the host communities.
+This intervention, “Humanitarian GBV & Protection Intervention for Congolese Refugees in Kyangwali Settlement” was addressing key GBV and protection needs of refugees and the host communities.
 Women and children make up 82% of the refugees.
 These groups are especially vulnerable to protection and GBV-related risks.
 The Rapid Gender Analysis (RGA) and GBV assessment conducted by CARE in February 2018 revealed high levels of trauma among refugees after systematic violence against them has intensified also during their recent flight to Uganda.
 Persons with Special Needs (PSNs) are not adequately identified at the Reception Centre, often go unsupported and are left at high risks of abuse, exploitation as well as resorting to high-risk strategies for survival.
 This applies to GBV survivors who risk missing vital care within 72 hours for administration of Post Exposure Prophylaxis (PEP), clinical management of emergency contraceptives, etc., as well as pregnant women/lactating mothers in need of nutritional support and medical screening.

-This project is contributing to a timely and urgent response to alleviate suffering and provide life-saving support to 22,017 people, of which 15,440 are refugees and 6,577 are from the host communities in 2 target villages (Maratatu & Mombasa) in Kyangwali settlement.
-Through an integrated GBV and protection approach, CARE and Kabarole Research & Resource Centre (KRC), are addressing immediate needs through emergency referrals for administration of PEP, etc., as well as for pregnant women and lactating mothers; distribution of dignity kits; health care and clinical management of rape and GBV cases including trauma counselling and psychosocial support; and prevention awareness raising activities.
+This project was contributing to a timely and urgent response to alleviate suffering and provide life-saving support to 22,017 people, of which 15,440 are refugees and 6,577 are from the host communities in 2 target villages (Maratatu & Mombasa) in Kyangwali settlement.
+Through an integrated GBV and protection approach, CARE and Kabarole Research & Resource Centre (KRC), were addressing immediate needs through emergency referrals for administration of PEP, etc., as well as for pregnant women and lactating mothers; distribution of dignity kits; health care and clinical management of rape and GBV cases including trauma counselling and psychosocial support; and prevention awareness raising activities.
 Referrals and identification of PSNs to ensure appropriate follow up.
 Trauma counselling is core for ensuring that refugees can stabilize and recuperate after the traumatic events they have experienced.

 Despite an enabling environment for refugees in Uganda, actors are currently struggling to respond to this crisis making it highly necessary and timely for other funders to step up to avoid losing more lives.
 The slow response is mainly due to the scandal about “ghost refugees”.
 This makes the situation extremely difficult and most organizations are working with their own limited funds.
 KRC has experiences with GBV prevention and awareness.